U.S. new home sales rebound, inventories at 3-1/2 year high

-WASHINGTON (Reuters) - Sales of new U.S. single-family homes rose more than expected in April and the stock of houses on the market hit a 3-1/2 year high, further signs the sputtering housing recovery may be close to picking up.
+WASHINGTON, May 23 (Reuters) - Sales of new U.S. single-family homes rose more than expected in April and the stock of houses on the market hit a 3-1/2 year-high, further signs the sputtering housing recovery was poised to regain steam.

 The Commerce Department said on Friday sales increased 6.4 percent to a seasonally adjusted annual rate of 433,000 units, ending two straight months of declines.